csci-1301/csci-1301.github.io/lectures/070_object_oriented_contd/readme.md

 ## Default Values and the ClassRoom Class

-- In lab, you were asked to run a program like this:
+- In lab, you were asked to execute a program like this:

     ```
     !include code/rectangle_initial_values.cs